UMM-CSci/senior-seminar/_resources/Description.md

 This is both a great opportunity and a great challenge.

-It will almost certainly be a lot of work for a one credit course (and perhaps even for two credits - as it is starting Fall 2017) and you should prepare accordingly, but it's totally manageable if you start early, stay organized and focused, and work on it incrementally.
+It will almost certainly be a lot of work for a two credit class and you should prepare accordingly, but it's totally manageable if you start early, stay organized and focused, and work on it incrementally.

 A good senior sem experience, however, can really have far reaching consequences.
 KK's senior sem paper became (in slightly modified form) her first publication in computer science.
 Another alum used her paper as the writing sample that sealed a deal with a publisher to write a book.